-Side effect of nitroglycerin is the expansion of the coronary arteries.
-What helps Nitroglycerin: effect on the heart and blood vessels, indications, contraindications and side effects.
-Admission Precautions
+Side effect of nitroglycerin is dilation of the coronary arteries.
+What Nitroglycerin helps with: effect on the heart and blood vessels, indications, contraindications and side effects.
+Cautions for use

-Nitroglycerin is a means of the group of organic nitrates, mainly a venous dilator.
-Nitrates are able to release nitric oxide from their molecule, which is a natural endothelial relaxing factor - a mediator of direct activation of guanylate cyclase.
-Increasing the concentration of cGMP leads to relaxation of smooth muscle fibers, mainly venules and veins.
+Nitroglycerin is a drug from the group of organic nitrates, primarily a venous dilator.
+Nitrates are capable of releasing nitric oxide from their molecule, which is a natural endothelial relaxing factor - a mediator of direct activation of guanylate cyclase.
+An increase in cGMP concentration leads to relaxation of smooth muscle fibers, mainly venules and veins.
 It has an antianginal and antispasmodic effect, relaxes the smooth muscle cells of the walls of blood vessels, bronchi, digestive tract, biliary tract and ureters.
 When administered intravenously, it causes a decrease in preload on the heart due to the expansion of peripheral veins.
-Reduces blood flow to the right atrium, helps to reduce pressure in the pulmonary circulation and regression of symptoms in pulmonary edema, reduces afterload, myocardial oxygen demand (by reducing preload, afterload and ventricular wall tension due to a decrease in heart volume).
-Promotes the redistribution of coronary blood flow in areas with reduced blood circulation.
-It has a central inhibitory effect on sympathetic vascular tone, inhibiting the vascular component of the formation of pain syndrome.
-Causes expansion of meningeal vessels, which explains the appearance of a specific "nitrate" headache.
-With prolonged or frequent use of long-acting nitrates, tolerance may develop.
+Reduces blood flow to the right atrium, helps reduce pressure in the pulmonary circulation and regression of symptoms in pulmonary edema, reduces afterload, myocardial oxygen demand (by reducing preload, afterload and tension of the ventricular walls due to a decrease in heart volume).
+Promotes redistribution of coronary blood flow in areas with reduced blood circulation.
+Has a central inhibitory effect on sympathetic tone vessels, inhibiting the vascular component of formation pain syndrome.
+Causes dilation of meningeal vessels, which explains the appearance of a specific “nitrate” headache.
+For prolonged or frequent use long-acting nitrates may develop tolerance.
 After a break in treatment, sensitivity to nitrates is restored.
-In order to prevent the development of tolerance, it is recommended to observe an interval in taking nitrates daily (8-12 hours), preferably at night.
-In most patients, this therapy is more effective than continuous treatment.
-When using sublingual forms, an angina attack stops after 1.5 minutes, the hemodynamic and antianginal effect persists for up to 30 minutes.
+In order to prevent the development of tolerance, it is recommended to maintain a daily interval in taking nitrates (8-12 hours), preferably at night.
+For most patients, this therapy is more effective than continuous treatment.
+When using sublingual forms, an attack of angina is stopped after 1.5 minutes, the hemodynamic and antianginal effect lasts up to 30 minutes.
 Retard tablets can prevent the development of angina attacks.

-Nitroglycerin is rapidly and completely absorbed from the surface of the mucous membranes and through the skin.
-When taken orally, the bioavailability is no more than 10% compared with sublingual nitroglycerin (the effect of the primary passage through the liver).
-With sublingual, buccal and / in the introduction, first-pass metabolism is excluded, and the active substance enters directly into the systemic circulation.
-When taken sublingually at a dose of 0.5 mg, bioavailability is almost 100%, the maximum plasma concentration is observed after 5 minutes.
-Up to 60% of nitroglycerin binds to plasma proteins.
-It is rapidly metabolized with the participation of nitrate reductase, with the formation of di- and mononitrates (only isosorbide-5-mononitrate is active), the final metabolite is glycerol.
-It is excreted in the urine as metabolites.
-The total clearance is 25-30 l / min, the half-life is 4-5 minutes.
-With the on / in the introduction, the half-life is 1-3 minutes, the total clearance is 30-78 l / min.
+Nitroglycerin is quickly and completely absorbed from the surface of the mucous membranes and through the skin.
+When taken orally, bioavailability is no more than 10% compared to nitroglycerin administered sublingually (first pass effect through the liver).
+With sublingual, buccal and intravenous administration, first-pass metabolism is excluded, and the active substance enters directly into the systemic circulation.
+When taken sublingually at a dose of 0.5 mg, the bioavailability is almost 100%, the maximum concentration in the blood plasma is observed after 5 minutes.
+Up to 60% of nitroglycerin binds to blood plasma proteins.
+It is quickly metabolized with the participation of nitrate reductase, with the formation of di- and mononitrates (only isosorbide-5-mononitrate is active), the final metabolite is glycerol.
+Excreted in the urine in the form of metabolites.
+The total clearance is 25-30 l/min, the half-life is 4-5 minutes.
+With intravenous administration, the half-life is 1-3 minutes, the total clearance is 30-78 l/min.
 The active substance is rapidly metabolized in the liver by glutathione reductase, which acts on organic nitrates.
-In addition, nitroglycerin is metabolized in erythrocytes using enzymatic reactions that occur with the participation of sulfhydryl radicals, as well as when interacting with reduced hemoglobin.
+In addition, nitroglycerin is metabolized in erythrocytes using enzymatic reactions that occur with the participation of sulfhydryl radicals, as well as through interaction with reduced hemoglobin.

-IHD - angina pectoris, including in the postinfarction period; for intravenous administration - an acute period of myocardial infarction (including complicated by acute left ventricular failure), unstable and post-infarction angina pectoris, pulmonary edema, controlled arterial hypotension during surgical interventions to reduce bleeding in the surgical field, occlusion of the central retinal artery.
+IHD - angina pectoris, including in the post-infarction period; for intravenous administration - acute period myocardial infarction (including complicated by acute left ventricular failure), unstable and post-infarction angina, pulmonary edema, controlled arterial hypotension during surgery to reduce bleeding in the surgical field, occlusion of the central retinal artery.

-Inside, sublingually, in / in.
+Inside, sublingually, intravenously.
 Elimination of angina pectoris.
-Sublingually (a tablet or capsule with a solution is kept under the tongue until completely resorbed, without swallowing), immediately after the onset of pain - 0.5-1 mg per dose.
-If necessary, to achieve a faster effect, the capsule should be cracked immediately, the capsule can be repeated after 30-40 minutes.
-Usually, the antianginal effect appears after 0.5-2 minutes, in some cases - within 4-5 minutes.
-In the absence of antianginal action during the first 5 minutes, another 0.5 mg of nitroglycerin should be prescribed.
-In the absence of a therapeutic effect after a 2-3-fold dose, the likelihood of developing a myocardial infarction should be taken into account.
+Sublingually (the tablet or capsule with the solution is kept under the tongue until completely absorbed, without swallowing), immediately after the onset of pain - 0.5-1 mg per dose.
+If necessary, to achieve a faster effect, the capsule should be bitten immediately; the capsule can be repeated after 30-40 minutes.
+Typically, the antianginal effect appears within 0.5-2 minutes, in some cases within 4-5 minutes.
+If there is no antianginal effect within the first 5 minutes, another 0.5 mg of nitroglycerin should be prescribed.
+With absence therapeutic effect after 2-3 doses, the likelihood of developing myocardial infarction should be taken into account.

-When using 1% nitroglycerin solution to stop an attack, 2-3 drops of the solution are applied to a small piece of sugar and kept in the mouth without swallowing until completely absorbed.
-The duration of action after sublingual administration is about 45 minutes.
+When using a 1% nitroglycerin solution to relieve an attack, 2-3 drops of the solution are applied to a small piece of sugar and kept in the mouth without swallowing until it is completely absorbed.
+Duration of action after sublingual administration is about 45 minutes.

-With frequent attacks of angina pectoris, it is advisable to prescribe prolonged forms of nitrates.
-If an angina attack develops during treatment with prolonged forms of nitrates, sublingual nitroglycerin should be taken to stop an acute attack.
-Tolerance to sublingual forms of nitroglycerin develops infrequently, however, with its development in some patients, the dose has to be gradually increased, bringing it up to 2-3 tablets.
+At frequent attacks For angina pectoris, it is advisable to prescribe prolonged forms of nitrates.
+If an attack of angina develops during treatment with prolonged forms of nitrates, for relief acute attack it is necessary to take nitroglycerin sublingually.
+Tolerance to sublingual forms of nitroglycerin develops infrequently, however, when it develops in some patients, the dose must be gradually increased, bringing it to 2-3 tablets.

 Long-acting nitroglycerin, intended for the prevention of angina pectoris, is taken orally with water before meals.
 In mild cases - 0.0029-0.0058 g 2-3 times a day.
-In more severe cases - 0.0052-0.01 g 2-3 times a day.
-The maximum daily dose is 0.0348 g.
-Due to the fact that the bioavailability of nitroglycerin from retard tablets is low, it is recommended, with good tolerance, to take 1-3 tablets at the same time regularly 3-4 times a day or periodically - 30-40 minutes before expected physical activity.
-With insufficient therapeutic effect, the dose can be gradually increased (but not more than 2 tablets per 1 dose), and after the onset of the therapeutic effect, reduced.
+In more severe cases- 0.0052-0.01 g 2-3 times a day.
+Maximum daily dose- 0.0348 g.
+Due to the fact that the bioavailability of nitroglycerin from retard tablets is low, it is recommended, if well tolerated, to take 1-3 tablets at a time regularly 3-4 times a day or periodically - 30-40 minutes before the expected physical activity .
+If the therapeutic effect is insufficient, the dose can be gradually increased (but not more than 2 tablets per dose), and after the onset of a therapeutic effect, it can be reduced.

-Aerosol for sublingual use: to stop an attack of angina pectoris - 0.4-0.8 mg by pressing the metering valve, preferably in a sitting position, while holding the breath at intervals of 30 seconds; then close your mouth for a few seconds.
-If necessary, re-introduction, but not more than 1.2 mg for 15 minutes.
+Aerosol for sublingual use: to relieve an attack of angina - 0.4-0.8 mg, pressing the dosing valve, preferably in a sitting position, while holding your breath at intervals of 30 s; After this, you should close your mouth for a few seconds.
+If necessary, repeat administration, but not more than 1.2 mg over 15 minutes.
 To prevent an attack - 0.4 mg 5-10 minutes before exercise.
-In acute left ventricular failure, developing pulmonary edema - 1.6 mg or more in a short period of time.
+In case of acute left ventricular failure, developing pulmonary edema - 1.6 mg or more in a short period of time.

 Treatment with nitroglycerin for intravenous administration should be carried out by individually setting the rate of administration of the solution.
-Enter through an automatic dispenser or through a conventional system for intravenous infusion.
-When using a tube system made of PVC, the active substance is absorbed and the losses on the tube walls are up to 60% (it is advisable to use polyethylene and glass tubes).
-The solution is rapidly destroyed in the light, so the vials and transfusion system must be shielded with opaque material.
-Usually, an infusion solution is used with a concentration of 100 μg / ml: a concentrated solution is diluted with 0.9% sodium chloride solution or 5% dextrose solution and injected intravenously at an initial rate of 5 μg / min.
-The rate of administration can be increased every 3-5 minutes by 5 mcg / min (depending on the effect, heart rate, central venous pressure and systolic blood pressure, which can be reduced by 10-25% of the original, but should not be lower than 90 mm Hg.
+Enter through automatic dispenser or through a regular IV system.
+When using a polyvinyl chloride tube system, the active substance is absorbed and losses on the tube walls are up to 60% (it is advisable to use polyethylene and glass tubes).
+The solution is quickly destroyed in the light, so the bottles and transfusion system must be shielded with light-proof material.
+Usually used infusion solution with a concentration of 100 µg/ml: concentrated solution diluted with 0.9% sodium chloride solution or 5% dextrose solution and administered intravenously at an initial rate of 5 mcg/min.
+The rate of administration can be increased every 3-5 minutes by 5 mcg/min (depending on the effect, heart rate, central venous pressure and systolic blood pressure, which can be reduced by 10-25% of the original, but should not be lower than 90 mm Hg.
 Art.).
-If a therapeutic effect is not achieved at an injection rate of 20 μg / min, the injection rate can be increased by 10-20 μg / min.
-When a response occurs (in particular, a decrease in blood pressure), a further increase in the infusion rate is not carried out or carried out at longer intervals.
-To achieve a good effect, the rate of administration of 0.01% nitroglycerin solution usually does not exceed 100 mcg / min (1 ml / min).
-In the absence of an effect due to the use of nitroglycerin at lower doses and at an acceptable level of blood pressure, the rate of administration of 0.01% solution can reach 300-400 mcg / min (3-4 ml / min).
-Further increase in the rate of infusion is impractical.
-The duration of use is determined by clinical indications and can be 2-3 days.
+If the therapeutic effect is not achieved at an injection rate of 20 mcg/min, the injection rate can be increased by 10-20 mcg/min.
+If a response occurs (in particular, a decrease in blood pressure), a further increase in the infusion rate is not carried out or is carried out at longer intervals.
+For achievement good effect the rate of administration of 0.01% nitroglycerin solution usually does not exceed 100 mcg/min (1 ml/min).
+If there is no effect due to the use of nitroglycerin in lower doses and with acceptable level The blood pressure rate of administration of a 0.01% solution can reach 300-400 mcg/min (3-4 ml/min).
+A further increase in the infusion rate is not advisable.
+The duration of use is determined clinical indications and can be 2-3 days.

 Contraindications to the use of the drug Nitroglycerin

-Hypersensitivity to nitroglycerin; for intravenous administration (relative contraindications) - traumatic brain injury, increased intracranial pressure, cardiac tamponade, constrictive pericarditis, hypovolemia (must be corrected before using nitroglycerin).
+Increased sensitivity to nitroglycerin; for intravenous administration (relative contraindications) - , traumatic brain injury, increased intracranial pressure, cardiac tamponade, constrictive pericarditis, hypovolemia (must be corrected before using nitroglycerin).

-dizziness, "nitrate" headache, tachycardia, skin flushing, feeling hot, lowering blood pressure; rarely (mainly with an overdose) - orthostatic collapse, cyanosis; feeling of dry mouth, nausea, vomiting, abdominal pain; rarely (mainly with an overdose) - anxiety, psychotic reactions, lethargy, disorientation; rarely - allergic reactions (skin itching, rash); local reactions with transdermal application: hyperemia and itching of the skin, burning, allergic contact dermatitis; blurred vision, general weakness, hypothermia, methemoglobinemia.
+dizziness, “nitrate” headache, tachycardia, skin flushing, feeling of heat, decreased blood pressure; rarely (mainly in case of overdose) - orthostatic collapse, cyanosis; feeling of dry mouth, nausea, vomiting, abdominal pain; rarely (mainly in case of overdose) - anxiety, psychotic reactions, lethargy, disorientation; rarely - allergic reactions (itchy skin, rash); local reactions during transdermal use: hyperemia and itching of the skin, burning, allergic contact dermatitis; blurred vision, general weakness, hypothermia, methemoglobinemia.

 Special instructions for the use of the drug Nitroglycerin